mhendy25/offline_network_traffic_analyzer/readme.md

 - Check that it worked `brew info --cask wireshark`
 - Add an alias to your path directory `alias wireshark='/Applications/Wireshark.app/Contents/MacOS/Wireshark'`
 - Install Plotext by running  `pip install plotext`
-- To run the program use the following command `./cli_tool.py [.txt file]`.
-This will read the hexdump and print out the contents.
-- To find out more about the tool write `help` or `help + command_name` to learn more about a function
-- Run `filter` and then choose your desired filters to filter through different settings like IP addresses, port numbers, packet size, etc
-- Run `distribution` to see the protocol break down of the packets including DNS, DHCP, and UDP